-Glenorchy is a nice little hamlet and if I had a week to base myself somewhere and tramp around on local tracks, this might well be the place.
-Maybe next time.
+Glenorchy is a nice little hamlet and if I had a week to base myself somewhere and tramp around on local tracks, this would be a great place.
+I’ll plan for it next time.

 Stopped for lunch and a hot drink, then continued up the road until I got to the Dart River bridge.
 There, I assessed the conditions.
 I could have continued on the other side of the lake where you eventually run out of road, but the weather was not looking good.
 The thin clouds had gotten thicker and were settling in around the mountains.
 I decided to head back along the lake to Queenstown, ahead of the weather approaching from the west.

 A good choice

 After Queenstown I had planned to continue east on highway 6 through the Kawarau River Gorge to Cromwell.
 The gorge is the ancestral home of bungee jumping and a number of other “extreme” activities.
 I had come through in the opposite direction on my way to Te Anau but had not stopped.
 From Cromwell, I was going to continue on highway 6 to Wanaka, along the west side of “Lake” Dunstan, a large reservoir created by the Clyde Dam.

 I stopped for fuel at the edge of Queenstown and put the liner in my jacket.
 As I left, I felt the first drop of rain.
 Shortly after leaving town I was forced to divert along Lake Hayes towards Arrowtown because of a bad crash that closed the main road.
 Re-emerging on highway 6 after some delay, I re-evaluated my plan.